python/typing/docs/spec/generics.rst

 User-defined generic types
 --------------------------

-You can define a user-defined class as generic in three ways: by including a ``Generic`` base class, by using the  new generic class syntax in Python 3.12 and higher, or by including a ``Protocol`` base class parameterized with type variables.
-The third approach also marks the class as a protocol - see :ref:`generic protocols<generic-protocols>` for more information.
+There are several ways to define a user-defined class as generic:

+* Include a ``Generic`` base class.
+* Use the new generic class syntax in Python 3.12 and higher.
+* Include a `` Protocol`` base class parameterized with type variables.
+This approach also marks the class as a protocol - see :ref:`generic protocols<generic-protocols>` for more information.
+* Include a generic base class parameterized with type variables.

 Example using ``Generic``::